Data-driven model order reduction for wave propagation in materials with damage and nonlinearities: Model order reduction techniques

-The resulted operators $\widehat{\mathbf{K}}_M$ and $\widehat{\mathbf{B}}_M$ can then be used to integrate the second order mechanical system in \eqref{eq:opinf_rom1} and obtain the operator inference reduced solution.
+The equation above has a unique solution if and only if $\widehat{\mathbf{D}} \widehat{\mathbf{D}}^T$ is invertible which is fulfilled when $\widehat{\mathbf{D}}$ has full rank.
+The resulted operator $\widehat{\mathbf{P}}$ can then be used to integrate the second order mechanical system in \eqref{eq:opinf_rom1} and obtain the operator inference reduced solution.
 Then by multiplying the reduced solution from the left by the matrix of POD modes $\mathbf{\Phi}$, one can approximate the FOM displacement.
 We note that this approach requires no access to the full order model code or algorithm.
 Therefore, it falls under the category of non-intrusive reduced order models or data-driven reduced order models.
 The approach so far assumes partial knowledge about the external forces represented in the input signals $\mathbf{z}$ and is termed as \textit{unconstrained operator inference} \cite{Filanova2023}.
 In the remaining part of this section we will recall another version of operator inference which is based on full knowledge of the forces.
 This version is termed \textit{forces-informed operator inference} \cite{Filanova2023}.

 Assume that the external forces or load vector $\mathbf{f}$ is available at each time instant of the numerical simulation:

 In this case, the reduced solution of the intrusive ROM satisfies the following system: